SAGAAIDEV/mcp-suite/docs/mcp-suite/docs/vision_statement.md

 Developers can quickly extend their AI applications by:

-1. Cloning the MCP Suite repository
+1. Installing the MCP Suite system tray application
-2. Running the Docker setup script
+2. Selecting which MCP servers to enable from the intuitive interface
-3. Selecting which MCP servers to enable
+3. Authenticating with their chosen services through guided workflows
-4. Configuring authentication for selected services
+4. Generating MCP JSON definitions for their LLM platform with a single click
-5. Generating MCP JSON definitions for their LLM platform of selected services
+5. Integrating the MCP endpoints with their AI application
-6. Integrating the MCP endpoints with their AI application
+6. Monitoring server status and usage through the system tray

 ### For End Users